vitusventure/MountainRoostBlog/_posts/2020-10-15-linking-alexa-with-home-assistant.md

 * Cloudformation will then provision all the resources you need to run your smart home skill and will automatically add the necessary code and triggers to the Lambda function.
 Wait for the stack to enter "CREATE_COMPLETE"
 * Click the "Outputs" tab for your stack in Cloudformation and copy the FunctionARN key (it should be something like "arn:aws:lambda:us-east-1:1234567890:...")

 From here, you can return to the official documentation at "[Configure the Smart Home Service Endpoint](https://www.home-assistant.io/integrations/alexa.smart_home/#configure-the-smart-home-service-endpoint)" to finish the skill setup and setup account linking.
-Use the ARN you copied from the Cloudformation Outputs as the Smart service endpoint.
+Use the ARN you copied from the Cloudformation Outputs as the Smart Home service endpoint.

 For the component configuration in Home Assistant, I have something as simple as: